dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

     - **Purpose**: The products component is responsible for managing product data, including retrieval, storage, and recommendation generation based on eco-scores and categories.
 It integrates with MongoDB for caching and the OpenFoodFacts API for missing product details.
     - **Interfaces**:
         1. **`Product fetchProductById(String product_id)`**
             - **Purpose:** Retrieves product details and recommendations from the products database for a product with the specified ID.
-If the product is not found locally, it queries the OpenFoodFacts API, updates the product database with the retrieved information, and returns the result.
+If the product is not found in the product database, the server queries the OpenFoodFacts API, updates the product database with the retrieved information, and returns the result.
             - **Parameters:**
                 - `product_id` (String): The barcode of the product
             - **Returns:**
-                - The retrieved product data or `null` if not found.
+                - The retrieved product data or an error if not found.
         2. **`String fetchProductImageById(String product_id)`**
             - **Purpose:** Fetches a product image from the OpenFoodFacts API given a product identifier.
             - **Parameters:**
                 - `product_id` (String): The barcode of the product.
             - **Returns:**
-                - A base64-encoded version of the product image or `null` if not found.
+                - A base64-encoded version of the product image or an error if not found.
+        3. **`Pair<String, int> fetchEcoscoresByProductId(product_id: string)`**
+            - **Purpose:** Retrieves a product’s eco-score and eco-grade.
+            - **Parameters:**
+                - `product_id` (String): The barcode of the product.
+            - **Returns:**
+                - The eco-score and eco-grade on success, or an error message on failure.
-        3. **`GET /products/{product\_id}`**
+        4. **`GET /products/{product\_id}`**
             - **Purpose:** Retrieves a product’s eco-score, sustainability information, image, and recommendations.
             - **Parameters:**
                 - `product_id` (String): The barcode of the product.
             - **Returns:**
-            - Product information, recommendations, and base64-encoded images on success; an error message on failure.
+                - Product information, recommendations, and base64-encoded images on success, or an error message on failure.

 2. **Users**
     - **Purpose**: The Users component manages user authentication, Firebase Cloud Messaging (FCM) registration tokens, and product history tracking.